DFE-Digital/Enterprise-Security-Architecture/Patterns/PAT-SEC002-Cloud-platforms-access.md

 * Authorisation will be granted based on least privilege principles, with sufficient permissions provided to allow the specific role(s) to be carried out

-* Roles will be granted on a just-in-time basis to ensure that users have the required access when they need it, but do not maintain it when not required
+* Roles will be used to grant access to the relevant bastion environments and will be granted on a just-in-time basis to ensure that users have the required access when they need it, but do not maintain it when not required

+* Access to IaaS workloads can be common across services within an environment but should not allow access across multiple environments
+   * i.e. Access to production IaaS workloads and UAT IaaS workloads should utilise two separate accounts to maintain separation of duties and separation of environments

 * Roles will be mostly self-approved, to allow flexibility and autonomy for the users whilst also ensuring that the use of privileged roles is conscious and audited